eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-23_hotel-photography.md

 - - -

-This page is synchronized from the post: [Hotel Photography](https://steemit.com/@deanliu/hotel-photography)
+This page is synchronized from the post: ['Hotel Photography'](https://steemit.com/@deanliu/hotel-photography)